|

 1. Register and verify your account on a reputable exchange.

-2. Deposit funds using bank transfer, debit/credit card, or crypto.
+2. Deposit funds using bank transfer, debit and credit card, or crypto.

 3. Buy SOL in the trading section.